falcon646/DevOps-Documentation/AshokIT/Docker Kubernetes Jenkins - Ashok/Session 33 - Maven Tomcat.md

 ### Setup maven in jenkins

-- note : you do not need to install maven in the jenkins ec machine , you can direct specify the config in jenkins and it will handle all maven related activities
+- note : you do not need to install maven in the jenkins ec2 machine , you can direct specify the config in jenkins and it will handle all maven related activities

-- Go to manage jenkins -> tools > scrool to the botton to maven installation -> add name "maven-x-x-x" -> check install automatically -> select the maven version from the drop down -> save n apply
+- Go to manage jenkins -> tools -> scroll to the botton to maven installation -> add name "maven-x-x-x" -> check install automatically -> select the maven version from the drop down -> save n apply